Peakboard/peakboard.github.io/_administration/11-en-runtime-installation.md

 ref: admin-11
 ---

-When installing the Peakboard-Designer, the Peakboard-Runtime is normally installed.
+When installing the Peakboard-Designer, the Peakboard-Runtime is normally installed as well.
-This is required for the preview functionality of the designer.
+This is required for the preview functionality of the Designer.

-In some IT infrastructures this installation does not work automatically, then it has to be done manually.
+In some IT infrastructures this installation does not work automatically, then it must be deployed manually.

-First of all, at least one Windows 10 or Windows Server 2016 system is required.
+First, the preivew software requires a Windows 10 or Windows Server 2016 system with atleast build 10586 (1511 November Update).

 Then the Peakboard installation folder must be opened.
 This is in the standard C:/Program Files/Peakboard/Designer.
 Here the subfolder temporaryInstallFiles/RuntimeDependencies must be opened.